rohitmehta18/saving_password_and_setting_username_in_cookie_assignment_2/README.md

-# Lab Exercise: How to Create a JWT with Expiry 🕒
+# Lab Exercise: Deciphering SHA256 Hash of a 3-Digit Number

 ## 🎯 Objectives

-- Learn to generate a JWT (JSON Web Token) with an expiration time to enhance the security of your full-stack applications.

-- Understand the importance of expiry in JWTs for session management and user authentication.
+- Grasp the concept of SHA256 cryptographic hashing.
+- Enhance analytical skills in decoding hash values.

-## 📚 Prerequisites
+## 🔍 Prerequisites

-- Basic knowledge of Node.js and Express framework.
+- Basic understanding of hashes and number systems.

-## 🛠️ Steps
+## 🚀 Steps

-1. **Setup Your Project**: Install the `jsonwebtoken` package.

-2. **Create a JWT**: Use the `jsonwebtoken` package to create a JWT, incorporating a payload and an expiry time.

-3. **Set the Expiry**: Define the `expiresIn` option to specify the token's lifespan.

-4. **Handle Token Expiry**: Implement logic to handle expired tokens.

-5. **Testing**: Test your implementation by generating a token.
+1. **Learn About SHA256**: Familiarize yourself with the SHA256 hashing algorithm and its use cases.

+2. **Access the Interface**: Navigate to the provided browser for hash cracking.

+3. **Analyze the Given SHA256 Hash**: A unique SHA256 hash value of a 3-digit number will be displayed on your screen.

+4. **Deductive Thinking**: Use your knowledge and logical reasoning to guess the original 3-digit number.

+5. **Input Your Guess**: Enter your 3-digit number guess in the provided input field.

+6. **Check Your Answer**: Click the 'Check' button to see if your guess decrypts the hash correctly.

+7. **Iterate and Learn**: If unsuccessful, analyze your approach, learn from it, and try again!

-## 🎉 Outcome
+## 🏁 Outcome

-- You'll be able to create secure JWTs with expiry, enhancing the security and user experience of your full-stack applications.
+- Mastery in interpreting SHA256 hashes through critical thinking and analysis.